Tanks of the Soviet Union: T-90 Main Battle Tank

 The T-90 is a Russian main battle tank (MBT) derived from the T-72, and is currently the most modern tank in service with the Russian Ground Forces and Naval Infantry.
 The successor to the T-72BM, the T-90 uses the tank gun and 1G46 gunner sights from the T-80U, a new engine, and thermal sights.
 Protective measures include Kontakt-5 explosive reactive armour (ERA), laser warning receivers, Nakidka camouflage, the EMT-7 electromagnetic pulse (EMP) creator for the destruction of magnetic mines and the Shtora infrared ATGM jamming system.
 It is designed and built by Uralvagonzavod, in Nizhny Tagil, Russia.

 The T-90 with an 840 hp (630 kW) engine went into low-level production in 1993, based on a prototype designated T-88.
 It features a new generation of Kontakt-5 explosive reactive armor on its hull and turret.
 Of conventional layout, the T-90 represents a major upgrade to every system in the T-72, including the main gun.
 The T-90MS have been identified as export model.
 The references to a T-90E appear to be unsubstantiated.
 The T-90 is fitted with a "three-tiered" protection system: the first tier is the composite armour in the turret, second tier is third generation Kontakt-5 ERA and third tier is a Shtora-1 countermeasures suite.

 T-14 Armata

 The T-14 Armata is a Russian 4th generation main battle tank based on the Armata Universal Combat Platform.
 It was first seen in public during rehearsals for the 2015 Moscow Victory Day Parade.
-From 2015 to 2020 the Russian army plans to acquire 2,300 T-14s, although unit costs are a concern.
+From 2015 to 2020 the Russian army planned to acquire 2,300 T-14s, although unit costs were a concern.
+Some estimates place production at about 20 tanks as of 2023, with the vehicle falling to pass state requirements and not yet adopted for active duty by the Russian army.